VictoriaMetrics/VictoriaMetrics/docs/guides/guide-vmanomaly-vmalert.md

 Here, `node_cpu_seconds_total` metric tells us how many seconds each CPU spent doing each type of work: _user_, _system_, _iowait_, _idle_, _irq&softirq_, _guest_, or _steal_.
 These modes are mutually exclusive.
 A high _iowait_ means that you are disk or network bound, high user or system means that you are CPU bound.

 We'll send this node_exporter data into VictoriaMetrics later in this tutorial.
-But lets just note that `node_cpu_seconds_total` metric is a growing counter, so to calculate the per-second values we will use the rate function: `rate(node_cpu_seconds_total)`.
+But let's just note that `node_cpu_seconds_total` metric is a growing counter, so to calculate the per-second values we will use the rate function: `rate(node_cpu_seconds_total)`.
 Here is how this query may look like in Grafana:
 ![node_cpu_rate_graph](guide-vmanomaly-node-cpu-rate-graph.png "node_cpu_rate_graph")